devopstrainings/linux-basics-katakoda/linux-cli-syntaxes/01-command-line-syntax.md

 `ls -d /boot`{{execute}}

 In above example `ls` is a command `-d` is an option and `/boot` is an input.
 Given the command with and without option changes the behavior of the command execution.

+We can also execute multiple commands as well in single prompt.

+`ls ; uname`{{execute}}

+Above commands are going to execute two commands one after another.

+`ls && uname`{{execute}}

+Above commands are going to execute first command, if it is successful then second command.

+`ls || uname`{{execute}}

+Above commands are going to execute first command, if it is unsuccessful then second command.